openstack-archive/tripleo-incubator/notes.md

            cd /usr/bin && sudo ln -s nodejs node; cd ~

+* Create your 'baremetal' nodes.
+ - using KVM create however many hardware notes your emulated cloud will have, ensuring that for each one you select ooodemo as the network device.
+   - Give them no less than 1GB of disk each, we suggest 2GB.
+   - 512MB of memory is probably enough.
+   - Tell KVM you will install the virtual machine via PXE, as that will avoid asking you for a disk image or installation media.
+   - A nice trick is to make one then to clone it N-1 times, after powering it off.
+   - Specify the MAC address for each node.
+You need to feed this info to the populate-nova-bm-db.sh script later on.

 * Configure your bootstrap VM:
  - Setup a network proxy if you have one: